-Algonquin Park Canoe Trip
+Algonquin Park Canoe and Camping Trip

 Summer Expedition to Ontario’s Premiere Provincial Park!
 This backcountry camping and canoe trip is an ideal program for teens, group of friends, or family vacation while staying close to home in Ontario this summer.

 An amazing Algonquin Park canoe trip exploring the lakes and rivers of beautiful northern Ontario!
 Experience the iconic landscape while acquiring valuable skills to travel in the Canadian backcountry under the mentorship of expert wilderness instructors.

 Unplug and get in touch with the stunning nature in Ontario’s northern backyard!

 To register please email [email protected] for registration and payment information.

 - Contact [email protected] to register for these dates, discuss a bespoke private camping group departure for your “bubble”, or ask any questions

 - If you are in a social bubble with another family or group of friends, please feel free to email us for custom dates.

 - Learn how to thrive in the Canadian wilderness while having an unforgettable adventure

 - Earn two skill-based certifications – Wilderness Camping Certification & Introduction to Lake Skills certification (issued through Paddle Canada hyper link to: https://www.paddlecanada.